How to get A Business Manager Visa In Japan? (2026 Edition)

 Step 5: Submit the Application

 For applicants outside Japan: Submit your application for a Certificate of Eligibility (在留資格認定証明書) to the regional Immigration Bureau in Japan.
 A proxy in Japan (such as your company’s representative, attorney, or administrative scrivener) can file on your behalf.
+This is something we can help you with, and you can book a free consultation.

 For applicants already in Japan on another visa status: Submit a change of status application (在留資格変更許可申請) directly to the Immigration Bureau.